sparticlesteve/sea19-dl-tutorial/README.md

-# 2019 ECP All-Hands Meeting Tutorial: Deep Learning At Scale
+# 2019 SEA Conference Tutorial: Deep Learning for Science

-This repository contains the material for the ECP AHM tutorial:
+This repository contains the material for the SEA tutorial:
-*Deep Learning at Scale*.
+*Deep Learning for Science*.

 Here you will links to slides and resources as well as all the code for the examples.
 It contains specifications for a few datasets, a couple of CNN